Between the ages of 40 and 65 are when most people see the signficant change in their financial situation.

 You may own a home (on your own or with the bank) and you are starting to think about what retirement might look like.

 As well as thinking about what your future is going to look like and making sure that any children you have are on track, you may be starting to have concerns about your parents, and be needing to factor in how you are going to support them (whether emotionally, with chores or maybe financially) to your lifestyle and your plans.
+This is the time to start thinking about this question in preparation for retirement: 'If it didn't matter what income you earned, what would you do with your time?

 We find that these are the years where you are likely to have surplus funds that you can put into investments for your retirement, as well as enjoying some freedoms, travelling, taking longer holidays -maybe even a sabbatical if your career allows for that.